 - What is the MCLE reporting period in Virginia?

 - The MCLE reporting period runs from November 1 to October 31.

 - When do I begin to report my MCLE credits in Virginia?

 - Newly admitted attorneys are exempt from the MCLE requirement for the reporting period in which they are eligible to be licensed.
-Any MCLE credit earned after your notification of successfully passing the bar exam and prior to October 31 can be carried over to the following reporting period (within the limitations prescribed in the MCLE regulations).
+Any MCLE credit earned after you are licensed by the Virginia Board of Bar Examiners and prior to October 31 can be carried over to the following reporting period (within the limitations prescribed in the MCLE regulations).

 - Are there any special requirements for newly admitted attorneys in Virginia?

 - All active attorneys must take "The Professionalism Course" provided by the Virginia State Bar in the first 12 months of becoming active.
 This is separate from your MCLE requirement.

 - How do I report attendance at courses with the Virginia State Bar?